LucasMazza42/Energy-Analytics/README.md

     - We can see that among these renewables, wind is the one producing the most amount of total energy.

 - Interesting insights:
-    - China makes a big effort to produce alot of energy through renewable efforts, but represented as a percentage of the total energy produced.
+    - China makes a big effort to produce a lot of energy through renewable efforts but is represented as a percentage of the total energy produced.
 It still is not as much as say Canada.
     - China in every category is producing the most amount of total energy.

+This section will take more of a look into the details of wind generation:

 - Wind Turbine data in the USA: data source: https://eerscmap.usgs.gov/uswtdb/api-doc/#keyValue
+      - The website listed provides much more information about the details of the dataset.
     <img width="689" alt="Screenshot 2023-06-17 at 11 01 16 AM" src="https://github.com/LucasMazza42/RenewableEnergy/assets/47802441/f691ae14-5800-4736-a2f9-bd43e6a27392">
+      - Plotted position of all turbines in the US

-       - High concentration in central United States
+      - High concentration in the central United States

 - Age of manufacturing:
       <img width="1046" alt="Screenshot 2023-06-17 at 11 02 48 AM" src="https://github.com/LucasMazza42/RenewableEnergy/assets/47802441/a2f40651-23a2-4665-96f0-b16aabf5883c">